refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/list.md

 ### `title`

-It allows adding a title for the `<List>` component. if you don't pass title props, it uses plural form of resource name by default.
+`title` allows you to add a title to the `<List>` component.
+If you don't pass the title props, it uses plural form of resource name by default.

 ```tsx live disableScroll previewHeight=280px url=http://localhost:3000/posts
 // visible-block-start